mraheem25/threat-composer-ecs/README.md

 Terraform provisions the AWS infrastructure using a modular setup.

 #### Request flow
-1. User types `tm.mraheem.co.uk` into the browser.
-2. Route 53 resolves the domain and returns the ALB DNS name.
+1. User enters custom domain `tm.mraheem.co.uk` into the browser, ehich Route 53 resolves - returning the ALB DNS name.
-3. For HTTP requests, ALB redirects them to HTTPS.
-4. For HTTPS, the ALB performs a TLS handshake using the ACM certificate.
-The request is then forwarded to the target group, which has the task IPs.
+2. ALB enforces HTTPS by redirecting HTTP requests and securing the site via an ACM certificate.
 5. ECS manages tasks running in private subnets.
 Container receives traffic on port 8080 and logs are sent to CloudWatch.

 #### Networking